axibase/atsd/sql/api.md

 The rows returned for the SQL query are filtered by the server according to the entity `read` permissions granted to the user.

-This means that the same query executed by users with different entity permissions may produce different results.
+This means that the same query executed by users with different entity permissions can produce different results.

 Scheduled queries are executed under full permissions.